What we know and don’t know about the latest objects shot down by the US

 The military on Saturday then shot down an unidentified, cylindrical object over frozen territory in northern Canada.

-Trudeau on Saturday authorized the mission and Biden ordered the U.S. military to send a F-22 fighter jet to take the object down in Canadian territory.
+Trudeau on Saturday authorized the mission and Biden ordered the U.S. military to send an F-22 fighter jet to take the object down in Canadian territory.

 Officials said this object also did not resemble the Chinese spy balloon and avoided calling it a balloon.
 However, a Canadian defense official on Saturday did refer to it as a balloon, saying the instructions were that “whoever had the first, best shot to take out the balloon had the go-ahead.”